front-end-intermediate/session-1/readme.md

 Notice the commas separating the names.

-Refactored it to use an arrow function and join the results with a comma:
+Refactor it to use an arrow function and join the results with a comma:

 ```js
 const fullNames = inventors.map(